Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 ### High Level

-Use `ContainerBuilder` to to register dependencies and build a `Container`.
+Use `ContainerBuilder` to register dependencies and build a `Container`.

 The `ContainerBuilder` type conforms to `DependencyRegistry` from the Abstractions package, and the `Container` type conforms to the `DependencyResolver` protocol.
 Ideally, use these abstractions in your code rather than the concrete container types.